GChristensen/enso-portable/readme.md

 #### Background

-I haven't found any Enso command package suitable for my needs, so I decided to make my own one.
-If you like Enso, you can use the source code freely as you wish, see more at the [Enso Launcher page](https://web.archive.org/web/20110128205130/http://www.ensowiki.com/wiki/index.php?title=Main_Page) (the original application is orphaned now).
 The source code of the original community Enso application could be found here:
 [https://launchpad.net/enso/community-enso](https://launchpad.net/enso/community-enso) (also probably orphaned, you can download the full original source without installing bazaar by using [this](https://bazaar.launchpad.net/%7Ecommunityenso/enso/community-enso/tarball/145?start_revid=145) link).